 As you come out of the pub turn right and head up Westgate Road.
 Turn right by St Johns church on the corner and carry on up the street.
 On your way you will see Yates's

 This pub also has low priced beers and a range of reasonably priced meals.

 After leaving, continue up Grainger Street till you come to the crossroads.
-Turn right and you should see City Vaults
+Turn right and you should see Idols Vaults

 on the right.
 The bar is very popular with the Bigg market crowd and live football is shown.
 There is topless dancers on Newcastle home match days.